perm_importance {hstats}R Documentation

 Description

 Calculates permutation importance for a set of features or a set of feature groups.
-By default, importance is calculated for all columns in X (except column names used as response y or case weight w).
+By default, importance is calculated for all columns in X (except column names used as response y or as case weight w).

 Usage